Update: ix(4) driver 3.3.18 does not help. But everything works with ixl (4) cards! At least with X710 en X722!

 /dev/iov

 .
 If it does not, you have the wrong device driver, BIOS-setting, CPU, PCI-root bridge.
 The device needs SR-IOV capability and the PCIe-bridges need Access Control Service capability.
-SR-IOV needs to be enabled in the BIOS, in the PCIe settings.
-The output of pciconf -c -l
+SR-IOV needs to be enabled in the BIOS.

 Check that module vmm.ko

 loads.
 If it does not, you have incorrect BIOS-setting or a CPU that is too old or unsupported.
-VT-d or AMD-Vi needs to be enabled in the CPU settings of the BIOS to enable the IOMMU.
-The output of pciconf -c -l
+VT-d or AMD-Vi need to be enabled in the BIOS to enable the IOMMU.

 PF { device: "ix0"; num_vfs: 4; } DEFAULT { passthrough: true; allow-set-mac: true; allow-promisc: true; }This gives you four ppt devices that you passthrough to the VMs.
 Then do